brontosaurusrex/brontosaurusrex.github.io/_posts/2016-08-23-text-titles-linux.md

 1. convert +antialias -density 1200 that.pdf that.png # +antialias = disable antialias, and density 1200 should produce a huge file
 1. gimp that.png (or use convert again) with some blur + downsize to wanted size

-tex template should have better command line handling value + I can ignore inkscape then.
+Tex template should have better command line handling value + I can ignore inkscape then.

 Example (but this was not blured, neither density was set high)
 [![newfile2downsized_fill.th.png](https://cdn.scrot.moe/images/2016/08/23/newfile2downsized_fill.th.png)](https://cdn.scrot.moe/images/2016/08/23/newfile2downsized_fill.png)